-PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments Average speed across key parts of the transport network (free flow speed = 59km/hr) 35.37km/hr 25km/hr 34km/hr The average speed we compared across 18k of key routes during peak times, against the average speed during night free flow conditions (when traffic can move uninterrupte except for red lights a intersections).
-To get o sample, we compared the peak traffic speed with the free flow speed over a seven deperiod.
-Data readings for 2020/21 were take in the second week of the month, given the Easter period coincide with the first week.
-The average speed for 2020/21 was consiste with the previous year result.
-We will provide an efficient transport network, minimising all-day congestion.
-Duration of peak across the transport network (where traffic is travelling at 50% of free flow speed of 59km/hr) 147min 345min 158min We measure this by calculating traffic speeds through the same routes as the measure above (we use the same seven day period in March as well).
-Through the week-long period we measure the time the routes are congested i.e. moving half as fast as they would under free flow conditions.
+PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide an efficient transport network, minimising all-day congestion.
+Average speed across key parts of the transport network (free flow speed = 59km/hr) 35.37km/hr 27km/hr 35.7km/hr In 2016/17, we created a new way to measure congestion.
+Average speed was compared across 18km of key routes at peak times, against the average speed during night free flow conditions (when traffic can move uninterrupted except for red lights and intersections).
+To get our sample, we compared the peak traffic speed with the free-flow speed over a seven-day period (1-7 March).
+Each year we compare our average speed over the same seven-day period in March against the result we recorded in 2017, to see if we are moving faster or slower through these key routes.
+Results for 2020/21 are based on data for the period between 8 -14 March (35.7km/hr), due to Alert Level 2 restrictions coinciding with the original seven day period (1-7 March).
+During AL2, less vehicles are using the roads which results in an increased average speed for 2020/21 was consistent with the previous year result.

+PERFORMANCE MEASURES Level of service Performance measures 2019/20 result 2020/21 target 2020/21 result Comments We will provide an efficient transport network, minimising all-day congestion.
+Duration of peak across the transport network (where traffic is travelling at 50% of free flow speed of 59km/hr) 147min 345min 251min We measure this by calculating traffic speeds through the same routes as the measure above (we use the same sevenday period in March as well).
+Through the week-long period we measure the time the routes are congested i.e. moving half as fast as they would under freeflow conditions.
 This calculates our daily average speed.
-Data readings for 2020/21 were taken in the second week of the month, given the Easter period coincide with the first week.
-The average speed for 2020/21 was consisted with the previous year result.
-Traffic volumes have increased steadil post COVID-19, but overall, the result is better than the previous barner productions.
+Results for 2020/21 are calculated based on data for the period between 8-14 March, due to the original seven day period (1-7 March) coinciding with Alert Level 2 restrictions whereby less vehicles are using the network (results for 1- 7 March were 173min of congestion).
+Data for 2019/20 was slightly faster (238mins) compared to the current reporting period (251mins), despite Alert Level 1.
+As with 2019/20, this year saw well defined am and pm weekday peaks.
+We also saw no weekend congestion.